kimbring2/MOBA_RL/README.md

 1. Python 3
 2. tmux
 3. gym-derk
+4. Dota2 Client 5110
-4. Tensorflow 2.4.1
+5. Tensorflow 2.4.1
-5. TensorFlow Probability 0.11.0
+6. TensorFlow Probability 0.11.0
-6. Dotaservice of TimZaman
+7. Dotaservice of TimZaman
-7. Seed RL of Google
+8. Seed RL of Google
-8. Ubuntu 20.04
+9. Ubuntu 20.04
 11. No GPU, 30GB RAM Desktop mini Desktop is used to make multiple Dokcer container of Dotaservice
-10. GPU, 46GB RAM Desktop is used to make the IMPALA RL agent
+11. GPU, 46GB RAM Desktop is used to make the IMPALA RL agent

 # Reference
 1. Seed RL: https://github.com/google-research/seed_rl